cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 From this we can identify the key elements of the dataflow

 + Transaction & Query sources
 + Stateful Transaction & Query processor
 + Transaction Summary aggregator
 + Output sinks

 The pipeline has two inputs, Transaction Source for transactions and Query Source for queries.
 Both are consumed by a single operator, Transaction & Query Processor, which stores the current inventory state.
 The identifier of the inventory item is used as key for both streams to match the queries to the transactions.
 The pipeline has three output sinks for three distinct functionalities: TransactionResult Sink for transaction results, QueryResult Sink for query results and Summary Sink for periodic summaries.

-**Note**
-Both `ItemTransaction` and `ItemQuery` requests need access to the current item state.
+> **Note:** Both `ItemTransaction` and `ItemQuery` requests need access to the current item state.
 You need to process the requests in a single operator as the state cannot be shared between multiple operators in Flink.

 The core business logic is built into Transaction & Query processor and Transaction Summary aggregator.
 The input sources and output sinks are chosen depending on your environment.